Are you looking for where to eat in Porto? Then you’ve come to the right place! Here are some of the best places to eat in Porto for you!

 My new server friend explained that it’s a secret recipe from the two owners of Taberna do Largo.

 He was also impressed when I ordered a port tonic, as that’s another one of the owners’ specialties.

 It’s exactly how it sounds (and came recommended to me from multiple locals): white port served with tonic over ice, with some citrus.
 Delicious for any time of year, but certainly screams summer!

 There are so many flavours to discover in Porto, and in a setting that will immediately make you feel chilled out.

 There’s something about the proximity to the rolling Duoro River, and the abundance of wine and port, that makes this the perfect city to sit back, indulge and let the deliciousness flow over you.

 Have you ever been to Porto before?
-If so, where would you recommend to eat in the city?
+If so, where would you recommend where to eat in Porto?
 Let everyone know in the comment box below!

 Like this post?
 Why not Pin it!